pragmatic-data/pragmatic-data-platform/README.md

 For more details and examples of the **export** specific process, please look at the [Export layer README](macros/in_out/export_lib/README.md) file in the `export_lib` folder and the [export](integration_tests/models/in_out/system_A/export) folder in the Integration Tests.
+-->

-## Storage layer
+### Storage layer
-The storage layer of the Pragmatic Data Platform takes care of storing effectively the incoming source data, with its changes, and making easily accessible in the most usable way possible.
+The storage layer takes care of storing effectively the incoming source data, with its changes, and making it usable and easily accessible.
-It provides a stable foundational layer upon which you can build reliable Business Concepts to power your analytics and AI/ML workloads.
+It provides a stable foundational layer upon which you can build reliable **Business Concepts** to power your analytics and AI/ML workloads.

 This is usually carried out in three steps for each entity to be stored: